 Mars Express is the European Space Agency's first spacecraft built to explore another planet.
-The orbiter is still circling the red planet after nearly a decade in space, but lander Beagle 2 lost contact with Earth in December 2003 before it reached the surface.
+It arrived at Mars on Dec.
+25, 2003, along with a lander called Beagle 2.
+The orbiter is still circling the Red Planet after nearly 15 years of operations there, but its lander Beagle 2 lost contact with Earth in December 2003 before it reached the surface.

 Development and delivery

 Some of the instruments on Mars Express were originally intended for a mission called Mars 96, which failed shortly after launch on Nov.
 16, 1996.
 Mars Express' high-resolution stereoscopic camera, and a mineralogical mapping spectrometer, both originated with Mars 96.
 ESA also borrowed several of Mars Express' science goals from Mars 96.
 The science goals include, in ESA's words:

 - Global high-resolution photogeology (including topography, morphology, paleoclimatology, etc.) at 10 m (32 feet) resolution

 - Super-resolution photogeology of selected areas of the planet (2 m or 6.5 feet/pixel)

 - Global high spatial resolution mineralogical mapping of the Martian surface at kilometer scale down to several 100 m (330-feet) resolution